AliceO2Group/WebUi/QualityControl/docs/Features.md

 2. Click on the `pencil icon` button to start editing the layout
 3. On the left sidebar, configure the field `Tab Auto-Change(sec): 0 (OFF), 10-600 (ON)` with the desired numerical value
 4. Save

+## Filters
+Filters allow users to refine the displayed objects within a layout, ensuring only relevant data is shown.
+If an object does not match the selected filters, a "Not Found" status is displayed for that object.

+### Available Filters
+- **Run Number**: Filter objects by their associated run number.
+- **Run Type**: Filter objects by the type of run.
+- **Period Name**: Filter objects by the period name.
+- **Pass Name**: Filter objects by the pass name.

+Only objects in the layout that match the selected filters will be displayed.

+## Actions
+Users can perform the following actions within the layout editor:

+- **Duplicate Layout**: Quickly create a copy of the layout for modifications without altering the original.
+- **Share Layout**: Download the layout skeleton as a JSON file for sharing or backup purposes.

+## Edit a Layout

+For advanced users, layouts can be edited directly by modifying the JSON code.
+This method provides greater flexibility and control over the layout configuration.
+### 1. Via GUI
+The GUI provides an intuitive and user-friendly way for layout creators to edit and customize their layouts without needing to write code.

+- **Change Layout Name**: Modify the name of the layout.
+- **Modify Tabs**: Rename tabs, change their order, and even delete or add tabs as needed.
+- **Adjust Number of Columns per Tab**: Customize the number of columns within each tab.
+- **Edit Layout Description**: Update the description of the layout.
+- **Auto-Switch Time for Tabs**: Set the auto-switch time between tabs (default is 0).
+- **Drag & Move Objects**: Rearrange objects within the layout.

+### 2. Via JSON
+1. Open the layout you wish to edit.
+2. Click on the `pencil icon` button to start editing the layout.
+3. Click the `Edit JSON` button.
+4. A popup will appear, displaying the layout’s current configuration in plain JSON text format.
+   - The system validates the JSON structure to ensure it is correctly formatted.
+   - Certain fields, such as the `ID`, cannot be set manually.
+5. Make the necessary changes and click `Save`.